ryanvoyack/stat297hw2/README.md

 # stat297hw2
-our group's second homework for our Stat 297 class at Penn Stat
+our group's second homework for our Stat 297 class at Penn State